humancomputerintegration/thermalrouter/README.md

 ## Installating ThermalRouter

 To install this plugin, you must have Autodesk Fusion360 installed with add-ins enabled along with Python3.
 Navigate to Fusion's add-in folder (e.g., C:\Users\...\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\AddIns) and drag and drop our "thermalrouter" folder.
+When you launch Fusion360, navigate to "Utilities --> Add-ins --> My Add-ins" and run "thermalrouter" to launch the tool.

 ## Contact and reporting bugs